Data Breach Policy

 4. Containment

-Upon identification of a data breach, the incident response team will take immediate steps to contain the breach, including:
+Upon identification of a data breach, assigned responders will take appropriate steps to contain the breach, including:

 - Isolating affected systems or accounts